marsskom/magento-module-template/docs/usage.md

 ### Change source directory

-Of course, you can change the source directory and the script will copy your directory and will try to replace all [variables](#variables-list) by their values.
+Of course, you can change the source directory and the script will copy your directory and will try to replace all [variables](#variables-list) by their values in each file.

 OK.
 Have fun!